Transport Heritage Grants Program

 - Is your project associated with a particular person, group, event, place or activity, and how is this important?

 - What does your project say about a historic theme, process, or pattern of life?

 - How does your project contribute to understanding a period, place, activity, industry, person or event?

 Statements of heritage significance for assets

-Applicants who are applying for Restoration and Conservation grants will need to assess the heritage significance of the asset.
-The main aim in assessing significance is to produce a succinct statement of significance, which summarises an item’s heritage values.
+Applicants applying for Restoration and Conservation grants will need to assess the heritage significance of the asset.
+The main aim of assessing significance is to produce a succinct statement of significance, summarising an item’s heritage values.

-The NSW Office of Environment and Heritage has established a number of criteria that are used to assess whether an item has heritage significance:
+The NSW Office of Environment and Heritage has established several criteria that are used to assess whether an item has heritage significance: